Continuum Finance (CTN) Self Reported Market Capitalization Hits $122.75 Million

-Continuum Finance (CTN) traded up 2.9% against the dollar during the one day period ending at 22:00 PM ET on March 29th.
-Over the last week, Continuum Finance has traded up 50.6% against the dollar.
-Continuum Finance has a total market cap of $122.75 million and approximately $56,523.59 worth of Continuum Finance was traded on exchanges in the last 24 hours.
-One Continuum Finance token can currently be purchased for approximately $0.15 or 0.00000214 BTC on exchanges.
+Continuum Finance (CTN) traded down 0.4% against the U.S. dollar during the one day period ending at 15:00 PM E.T. on March 30th.
+In the last week, Continuum Finance has traded up 31.4% against the U.S. dollar.
+One Continuum Finance token can currently be purchased for about $0.15 or 0.00000220 BTC on popular exchanges.
+Continuum Finance has a market cap of $122.75 million and approximately $22,548.30 worth of Continuum Finance was traded on exchanges in the last day.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.